studerus/pepper-android-realtime-chat/README.md

 - **Interactive Quizzes** - Dynamic quiz generation and interaction
 - **Tic Tac Toe Game** - Play against the AI with voice commands and visual board
 - **Memory Game** - Card-matching game with multiple difficulty levels
+- **Drawing Game** - Draw on the tablet and let the AI guess what you drew

 ## 🚀 Quick Start